illinois-or-research-analytics/SASCA-ReSA/README.md

 - `non_random_generator_probability`: Probability of each node to select a generator node in a non-random manner according to the different thresholds.
 Set to 0 for fully random and 1 for all non-random.
 - `author_max_lifetime`: used for the maximum amount of years that an author is allowed to publish.
 When this value is `k`, the difference between the publication year of the last paper and the publication year of the first paper of any given author cannot exceed `k`.
 - `num_authors_bag` : used for sampling the number of authors per paper.
 This is a CSV wherelthe header line is ignored and each subsequent line is structed as (index,number of authors).
 The index column is not used, and the number of authors column is used to sample a number for the number of authors for each paper.
 - `cartel_outdegree_proportion` : the proportion of out-degree that should go towards within the cartel group.
 Even if there are no cartel authors, make sure to set this to some value between 0 and 1.
-It will not be used if there are no cartel authors.
+It will not be used if there are no cartel authors. **See below for important cartel information.**
 - `null_cartel` : boolean value e.g., true or false for whether to have cartel nodes cite randomly within the cartel or not.
 Set this to either true or falses even if there are no cartel authors.
-It will not be used if there are no cartel authors.
+It will not be used if there are no cartel authors. **See below for important cartel information.**
 - `clonal_cartel_agent_file` : csv with clonal agent attributes.
 The allowed columns are num\_authors,pa\_weight,fit\_weight,num\_authors\_weight,author\_reputation\_weight,out\_degree,alpha,fitness\_lag\_duration,fitness\_peak\_value, and fitness\_peak\_duration.
-The order of the columns do not matter, and any subset of these columns can be used and others omitted in the csv file.
+The order of the columns do not matter, and any subset of these columns can be used and others omitted in the csv file. **See below for important cartel information.**

 #### General flags